frontenddogma/web-development-glossary/manuscript/a.md

 Autonomous custom element
 : One type of custom element for a web component.
 An autonomous custom element is standalone, that is, it does not inherit from standard HTML elements.
 Autonomous custom elements are used by literally writing them out as HTML elements.&nbsp;[‡](#m-custom-element)

+AV1
+: → AOMedia Video 1

+AV1 Image File Format
+: An image file format that uses AV1 compression algorithms.
+AVIF competes with HEIC which uses the same container format, built upon ISOBMFF, but HEVC for compression.
+Version 1.0.0 of the AVIF specification was finalized in 2019.&nbsp;[†](#w-av1)

+AVIF
+: → AV1 Image File Format

 AWS
 : → Amazon Web Services